 Generate service areas

 A network service area or a trade area is a region that can be reached from a location within a specific travel time or distance.
 Once service areas or trade areas are created, you can use them to identify things like what market areas a business covers or which houses are within five minutes of a fire station.

 Find closest facilities

-The location allocation tool finds the best location for you.
-A right location keeps costs low and accessibility high, for maximizing profit and high-quality service.
-The analysis takes into account facilities that provide goods and services, and where those good and services are consumed.
+Find a location that keeps costs low and accessibility high to maximize profits and ensure high-quality service.
+Often referred to as location-allocation, this analysis considers facilities that provide goods and services and where those goods and services are consumed.

 Please share your information to request a demo or connect with our sales team.
 We look forward to communicating with you.